Table of Contents

 Compared with traditional CO₂ laser systems, a fiber laser welding machine offers higher energy efficiency, better beam quality, and lower maintenance requirements, making it a more advanced and reliable solution for modern industrial manufacturing.

 A fiber laser welding machine joins metals by generating a high-energy laser beam and precisely directing it to the welding area.
 The concentrated energy rapidly melts the metal surfaces, forming a weld pool that solidifies into a strong joint.
-In a typical industrial laser welding system, the process follows a simple sequence:

-A fiber laser source produces a high-energy, stable laser beam that provides the power required for metal welding.
+- 1. Laser Beam Generation — A fiber laser source produces a high-energy, stable laser beam that provides the power required for metal welding.

-The laser beam is transmitted through fiber optic cables, ensuring efficient energy delivery and flexible positioning of the welding head.
+- 2. Beam Transmission Through Fiber Optics — The laser beam is transmitted through fiber optic cables, ensuring efficient energy delivery and flexible positioning of the welding head.

-A focusing lens concentrates the beam onto the joint area, instantly melting the metal and creating a molten weld pool for fusion.
+- 3. Focusing and Metal Fusion — A focusing lens concentrates the beam onto the joint area, instantly melting the metal and creating a molten weld pool for fusion.

-After welding, the molten metal cools and solidifies quickly, forming a clean, strong weld seam with minimal distortion.
+- 4. Cooling and Solidification — After welding, the molten metal cools and solidifies quickly, forming a clean, strong weld seam with minimal distortion.

-Main Types of Fiber Laser Welding Machines
+Types of Fiber Laser Welding Machines

 Different industrial applications require different types of fiber laser welding machines.
 Depending on production scale, cooling requirements, and welding flexibility, you can choose from handheld systems, automated platforms, or machines with different cooling methods.
 The main types of Kempson fiber laser welding machines are as follows: